oracle-quickstart/oci-corrino-oke-ai-ml-toolkit/README.md

    ```
 6. **Monitor the GPU node using Grafana**: Go to `<your-oci-ai-blueprints-api-url>/workspaces` in your web browser.
 Go to the URL under the `add_ons.grafana.public_endpoint` field in the response JSON.
 You will find your Grafana username and password under OCI Console -> Select the correct region and compartment -> Resource Manager -> Stacks -> Open OCI AI Blueprints Installation Stack -> Application Information.

-### Step 5: Undeploy the recipe
+### Step 5: Undeploy the blueprint

-Undeploy the recipe to free up the GPU again by going to the `<your-oci-ai-blueprints-api-url>/undeploy/<deployment_id>` in your web browswer and sending the following POST request:
+Undeploy the blueprint to free up the GPU again by going to the `<your-oci-ai-blueprints-api-url>/undeploy/<deployment_id>` in your web browswer and sending the following POST request:

 ```json
 {